AlexZades/UnityColorTransitionEffect/README.md

 6. Set the "Auto Start" property to true in the inspector.
 You're done!

 ## Starting the effect programmatically
 To start the effect from another script set the "Auto Start" property to false in the inspector.
 You can call `StartEffect` to start the effect.
-The effect runs in a coroutine which can be stopped using 'StopEffect'.
+The effect runs in a coroutine which can be stopped using `StopEffect`.
 The currently active coroutine is stored in the 'colorRoutine' field.